elenavanengelenmaslova/elenavanengelenmaslova.github.io/training/kotlin-crash-course.md

 - Work with **coroutines** for efficient asynchronous programming.
 - Apply **delegation pattern** to simplify and reuse code.
 - Write **unit tests in Kotlin** using JUnit and MockK.
-- Develop a **real-world Kotlin application** using IntelliJ IDEA and Gradle.
+- Develop **a variety of Kotlin applications** using IntelliJ IDEA and Gradle.

 ## Course Structure
 **Duration**: 1 week (Full-day sessions)